Modern Organizations have this crazy thing about them, they are in a state of constant change. At least it can feel that way at times.…

 By mobilizing communications, you allow easy access, space for transparency, and give every employee the freedom to make an impact on the organization.
 Enabling your entire workforce to connect with each and every employee, especially non-desk workers who are hard to reach, helps establish a secure corporate culture.
 If an internal communication strategy is successful, you’ll see your staff evolve from disengaged workers to valuable brand ambassadors, both internally and externally.
 Not to mention engagement and retention rates will be at an all-time high.

 It’s easy to maintain rigid processes and selective communication channels.
 What’s hard is being unconventional and giving up some control, albeit in a controlled environment.
-Many companies stunt their own innovation by over-controlling organizational communication and miss out on valuable opportunities.
+Many companies stunt their own innovation by over-controlling organizational communication and miss out on valuable opportunities through losing control.

 Open up communication channels to listen to employees’ feedback, suggestions, and ideas they share.
 You may be surprised at the insights and trends that are revealed to make operations smoother, faster, and more productive.